What are the costs of owning your own parrot?

 This tends to be the most expensive way to purchase, but again you can buy not only the parrot but the equipment at the same time.
 Make sure you do your research and know what a reasonable price for all the items you are looking to purchase.
 Do not miss the opportunity to ask for a discount.
 They can also be very knowledgeable but be mindful they can be looking to maximise their revenue from you.

 How much will the vet cost?

 You will need to find an avian specialist.
-A check up for your parrot may range from £50 to £100 dependant on the vet practise’s rates and the type of parrot you own.
+A check-up for your parrot may range from £50 to £100 depending on the vet practice’s rates and the type of parrot you own.
 A bigger bird may need more specialist avian care.
 Bear in mind if this is your first check-up it may cost more as they will need to do a full check of everything.
-Microchipping is one of the cheapest options available to your bird and would be highly recommended, this is very quick and can be done as part of a check up.
+Microchipping is one of the cheapest options available to your bird and would be highly recommended, this is very quick and can be done as part of a check-up.